earthly/website/blog/_posts/2022-11-06-simplify-k8s-using-cr-cp.md

  - Kubernetes
  - Cluster
  - Microservices
-excerpt: "Learn how to simplify your Kubernetes configuration management using custom resources and controllers.
-This article guides you through creating a configuration template for your microservice infrastructure and shows you how to use a custom controller to generate microservice configurations from the template."
+excerpt: Learn how to simplify your Kubernetes configuration management using custom resources and controllers.
+This article guides you through creating a configuration template for your microservice infrastructure and shows you how to use a custom controller to generate microservice configurations from the template.
 ---

 ## Introduction